Neurobiology Curriculum (GRAD)

 The Neuroscience Curriculum at the University of North Carolina at Chapel Hill is a broadly based interdisciplinary graduate training program in the neurosciences.
 With strong research funding and a long and successful training history, the curriculum ranks among the best programs in the country.

-The Neuroscience Curriculum enrolls an average of 45 students at different levels of training at any given time; typically, five to ten students are accepted each year depending on available funding.
-Students in the curriculum are supported during their first and/or second years by a long-standing training grant funded through NINDS, and in subsequent years by either their mentor's research grants or individual fellowships.
+The Neuroscience Curriculum enrolls an average of 45 students at different levels of training at any given time; typically, eight to twelve students are accepted each year depending on available funding.
+A portion of the students in the curriculum are supported during their first and/or second years by a long-standing training grant funded through NINDS, and in subsequent years by either their mentor's research grants or individual fellowships.
 The average time to graduation is 5.3 years.

 Neuroscience is by its very nature an interdisciplinary endeavor, and at UNC–Chapel Hill the neuroscience curriculum provides a broadly structured training curriculum and research environment that spans the range from genetic studies of the nervous system through the complexities of human cognitive function.